CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * Users can access the data only in the way they need to accomplish their task.
 This support suitable user separation and rights assignment.
 * Irregularities and manipulation attempts become recognizable.
 This is supported by logging, encryption and digital signature.
 * Data is protected against accidental destruction or loss (availability control).
 This support, for example, backup programs.
 If the logging options of the IT system are insufficient to ensure sufficient evidence, they must be retrofitted.
 There are also various laws that require this.
-For example, under BDSG's input control, "it must be ensured that it can be subsequently verified and ascertained whether and by whom personal data has been entered, altered or removed in data processing systems".
+For example, under BDSG's input control, "it must be ensured that it can be subsequently verified and ascertained whether and by whom personal data has been entered, changed or removed in data processing systems".

-If it is not possible with the IT system to prevent the administrator from accessing certain data or at least to log and control this access, then, for example, For example, encryption of the data prevents the administrator from reading this data in plain text if he does not have the corresponding key.
+If it is not possible with the IT system to prevent the administrator from accessing certain data or at least to log and control this access, then, for example, For example, encryption of the data prevents the administrator from reading this data in plain text if he does not possess the corresponding key.

 ** Recommended minimum functionalities **